ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 9. The control plane installs more services in the form of a set of Operators.
 10. The result of this bootstrapping process is a fully running OpenShift cluster.
 The cluster then downloads and configures remaining components that are needed for the day-to-day operation.

-In the SSH session to the bastion node, with root privileges, run the following commands, ensuring that each one completes with no errors before entering the next command.
+In the SSH session to the bastion node, with root privileges, run the following commands, ensuring that each one completes with no errors before you enter the next command.

 ```bash
 cd /opt/ocpinstall/installer/upi/vsphere/